leetnz/imuAttitudePaper/docs/src/20_SystemOfEquations.md

 ## System of equations

-Here we present an imaginary - but useful - system for testing an attitude estimator which operates in a 2-D plane.
+Here we present an imaginary - but useful - system for simulating an attitude estimator which operates in a 2-D plane.

 $$
 \underset{\dot{X}}{